Dick Cheney, one of the most powerful vice presidents in American history, dies at 84

 The job made Cheney a wealthy man, but he stayed involved in conservative politics.
 In 2000, he was asked by Republican presidential candidate George W. Bush to lead the search for a running mate.
 Bush later made a surprise announcement that he had chosen none other than Cheney.

 "I said, 'Delay your return.
-We don't know what's going on here but it looks like, you know, we've been targeted,' " Cheney said, adding, "things that we did later on that day tied directly to guaranteeing presidential succession."
+We don't know what's going on here but it looks like, you know, we've been targeted,'" Cheney said, adding that "things that we did later on that day tied directly to guaranteeing presidential succession."

 On Meet the Press, Tim Russert, who then hosted the show, asked Cheney if the American people were ready for a long, bloody battle.